 The School are aware that the aim of asthma medication is to allow people with asthma to live a normal life.
-Therefore, if we recognise that asthma is impacting on their academic performance, and they are unable to take part in all activities, tired during the day, or falling behind in lessons there will be discussion between parents/guardians, the School nurse, head of year and head of learning support.
-It will be suggested they make an appointment with their asthma nurse/doctor.
+Therefore, if we recognise that asthma is impacting on their academic performance, and they are unable to take part in all activities, tired during the day, or falling behind in lessons there will be discussion between parents/guardians, The Nurse Manager, Head of Year and Head of Learning Support.
+It will be suggested they make an appointment with their own healthcare provider.
 It may simply be that the student needs an asthma review, to review inhaler technique or a review of medication to improve their symptoms.
 However, the School recognises that students with asthma could be classed as having disability due to their asthma as defined by the Equality Act 2010, and therefore may have additional needs because of their asthma.